 - drizzle extra virgin olive oil

-- 13.5oz kielbasa, quartered then chopped
+- 13.5 oz kielbasa, quartered then chopped

-- 2 stalks celery, chopped small
+- 2 ribs celery, thinly sliced

-- 2 medium-sized carrots, chopped small
+- 2 medium-sized carrots, finely chopped

 - 1 shallot or small onion, chopped